Faculty

 Meet the teachers behind 18 years of Amabile.

 Over 30 instructors across both campuses — hand-picked, performance-tested, and trained at conservatories and universities around the world.
-Many have been with us for years.
+Browse the full faculty list below and find the specialties that fit your student best.

 Teresa Yu